rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 and easy-to-use editor which is able to load, modify, and save scenes in native engine format.
 The editor is based on rg3d engine, user interface is based on rg3d-ui crate which developing in parallel with editor.
-It is still in very early development phase, but it already have some basic
+It is still in very early development phase, but it already has some basic
 features:

 - Undo/redo